Ray J Claims Kim Kardashian Cheated On Him, Discusses Whitney Houston Death With Stacy Francis On ‘Celebrity Big Brother’

 — EarVibes.com (@EarVibesdotcom) December 24, 2016

-It has been more than a decade since Ray J and Kim Kardashian broke up but he seems to remember it like it was yesterday.
-Ray and Stacy Francis began chatting about his 3-year relationship with Kim before she hit it big on Keeping Up With the Kardashians.
-When he was asked if Kim had really been in love with him, according to Entertainment Tonight, he responded:
+It has been more than a decade since Ray J and Kim Kardashian broke up, but he seems to remember it like it was yesterday.
+Ray and Stacy Francis began chatting about his three-year relationship with Kim before she hit it big on Keeping Up with the Kardashians.

-“Nah, but she was a player though.”
+When he was asked if Kim had really been in love with him, according to Entertainment Tonight, he responded, “Nah, but she was a player though.”

 Stacy, who is close friends with Ray J’s sister Brandy, tried to take up for Kim and argue that she really took that relationship seriously.